Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework#

 GStreamer Pipeline Adjustments#

-In the following sections we will be converting the below pipeline that is using DeepStream elements to Pipeline Framework.
-It is taken from one of the examples here.
-It takes an input stream from file, decodes, runs inference, overlays the inferences on the video, re-encodes and outputs a new .mp4 file.
+In the following sections we will be converting DeepStream pipeline to Pipeline Framework.
+The DeepStream pipeline is taken from one of the examples here.
+It reads a video stream from the input file, decodes it, runs inference, overlays the inferences on the video, re-encodes and outputs a new .mp4 file.

 filesrc location=input_file.mp4 ! decodebin ! \